sammancoaching/website/workshops/approvals/part3.md

 ### Connect: Behaviour Driven Development - share experiences of it

 In pairs, tell the other person what you already know about BDD.
 Have you done it?
+Sort people into small groups so that hopefully someone in each group knows something about BDD.

-### Concept: sort activity examples into BDD and not BDD
+### Concept: BDD tasks and activities game

-Pile of cards describing activities.
-Which could be part of a BDD process?
-Sort into two piles.
-Bonus - arrange the BDD ones into a coherent process sequence.

-### Concept: present Double loop TDD

-Explain this picture in [Seb Rose's blog](https://www.linkedin.com/pulse/bdd-tasks-activities-seb-rose/)
+This activity is described [here](../../exercises/games/bdd_tasks_activities.html)

 Explain the inner loop is the ordinary Red-Green-Refactor loop that we have in TDD.
 The outer loop is Failing scenario - Passing scenario - Refactor.
 The rhythm of the outer loop is slower.
 A scenario exercises a thicker chunk of code than a unit test.
 A scenario is understandable by everyone in the team, including business representatives.